-It’s no secret to anyone that fats, oil and greases – or FOG as they’re known in the industry – take a massive toll on our plumbing and drains.
+It’s no secret to anyone that fats, oil and greases – or FOG as they’re known in the industry – take a massive toll on our plumbing, drains and sewers.
 But are we doing anything about it?

-UKDN has recently undertaken a survey of the UK’s attitudes towards draining and flushing; the results we’ve found are astounding.
+UKDN has recently undertaken a survey of the UK’s attitudes towards drains and flushing habits; the results we’ve found are astounding.

 Young people are the worst offenders.
-Millennials – who either don’t care or don’t know any better – are six times more likely than the over 55 age group to pour cooking oil down the drain, and 55% of them would flush or pour at least one of the Dirty Dozen – the twelve things no homeowner should let in their pipes.
+Millennials – who either don’t care or don’t know any better – are six times more likely than the over 55 age group to pour cooking oil down the drain, and 55% of them would flush or pour at least one of the Dirty Dozen – the twelve things no homeowner should allow to enter their pipes.

 Recently the discovery of fatbergs, enormous monstrosities of merged wastage, has been a big deal in our headlines and our sewers.
 Millennial misconceptions are apparent again here: 20% of them would either ‘not care’ or actually be ‘amused’ if a fatberg were found beneath their street.

 Our survey also identified some surprising – and unfortunate – occupants of the sewer labyrinth.
 While ten percent of respondents admitted to flushing goldfish, three percent admitted to popping another late pet down the potty – the humble hamster.
 What’s more, thirteen percent flush prescription medicines, and four percent of people admit to disposing illegal drugs, which are both severe hazards for the UK’s marine wildlife.